paczkow/paczkow.dev/src/content/blog/beyond-resolutions-how-to-plan-goals-to-finally-achieve-them.md

 Planning and executing long-term goals is hard.

-This is evident in the case of New Year’s resolutions when 99% of people fail.
-Many individuals no longer take resolutions seriously as a result of previous letdowns.
+We can see how people fail to stick to their New Year's resolutions.
+Many no longer take resolutions seriously as a result of previous letdowns.

 Why is it so difficult to achieve long-term goals?

-I see two main issues:
+I see 2 main issues:

 - **Lack of urgency:** We tend to reserve too much time on these goals, leading to a lack of urgency.
 As a result, we often abandon them after a few weeks or, at best, months.
 - **Lack of clarity:** Vague goals make it hard to know what to do and track progress.
 The lack of clarity causes a loss of motivation.
 This leads to abandoning goals again.

 Fixing these issues isn't difficult.
-We need to work in shorter periods and set concrete goals.
+We need to work in **shorter periods and set more concrete goals**.
 In this article, I will share my approach that has helped me achieve 90% of my yearly goals.

 ## Step 1: Power of Short Periods

-Yearly goals are often difficult to achieve because there is too much time to realize them.
+Yearly goals are often difficult to achieve because there is...too much time to realize them.
 We can observe this pattern in many companies.

 For 9 out of 12 months, there seems to be "enough time to achieve goals."
 This results in a relaxed atmosphere and a lack of urgency.
 Yet, as the year-end approaches and deadlines loom, the intensity suddenly increases.
-People work at full throttle to meet impending deadlines.
+People work at full to meet impending deadlines.

 ![Deadline is Coming](https://media1.tenor.com/m/hgBGSTgt8qsAAAAC/work-stressed.gif)